TijsTT/justforshow/README.md

 import { AnimateFrom } from 'justforshow';
 import { LazyLoadingImage } from 'justforshow';
 import { IntersectionObserverPolyfill } from 'justforshow';
+import { ArrayFindPolyfill } from 'justforshow';
+import { JustForShowPolyfills } from 'justforshow';

-// If you want the whole experience, you can include all modules like this import { JustForShow, IntersectionObserverPolyfill } from 'justforshow';
+// If you want the whole experience, you can include all modules like this import { JustForShow, JustForShowPolyfills } from 'justforshow';
 ```

-Importing the JustForShow module will also include the `AnimateFrom` and `LazyLoadingImage` module, as it can't work without these modules.
+Importing the `JustForShow` module will also include the `AnimateFrom` and `LazyLoadingImage` module, as it can't work without these modules.
+Same goes for `JustForShowPolyfills`, which includes all polyfill modules.
 Any other module can be imported on its own to reduce file size if you would want to.

 ## Usage
 Most basic usage: